hedyhli/dotfiles/README.md

 ### Vanilla Emacs

-I use chemacs2 for switching emacs profiles and it allows me to use both vanilla emacs and doom emacs at the same time.
+I use chemacs2 for switching emacs profiles (emacs < v29) and it allows me to use both vanilla emacs and doom emacs at the same time.
 See [`.emacs-profiles.el`](.emacs-profiles.el).

 **Setup**: `dotscripts/setup/emacs`.
-This script is prettty heavily tested and it should set up everything you need to start using both emacs and doom normally.
-It installs chemacs and doom if not already.
+This script is pretty heavily tested and it should set up everything you need to start using both emacs and doom normally.
+It installs chemacs and doom if not already installed.

-Configuration for Vanilla should probably work for version 26 too, but I use 27+ on almost all my machines.
+My main emacs is vanilla emacs, the configuration lives at `~/.config/emacs`.
+My primary emacs version is Emacs 29, because I need better SVG support.
+I use Emacs 28 sometimes for testing.

-Stuff in `.config/emacsd` are largely copied from various emacs distributions to suit my needs.
-The [`modules`](.config/emacsd/modules) directory is work-in-progress.
+Configuration for both Vanilla and Doom emacs are Literate (org files that get exported "tangled" to indicated Elisp destinations).

 ### Doom emacs

 Doom itself requires at least emacs 27+ and git 2.23+ among other things.
 More info on the [github repo](https://github.com/hlissner/doom-emacs).

-There isn't much personal configuration in `.config/doom` yet, it's mostly just enabling or disabling doom modules and add some packages.
+2023: I started to use Doom a lot more, before switching to primarily vanilla emacs in 2023-09.
+The configuration there is somewhat up to date, but not guaranteed as I don't really use doom anymore.

 The emacs directory would be at `.doomemacs` (because `.emacs.d` is for chemacs).